Dental Implants

 Dental Implant Osseointegration & Abutment

-Close-up of a dental implant in Marco Island, FL in mouth
+Close up of a dental implant in a mouth

 After your dental implants have been placed, it will be time for a natural process called osseointegration.
 This is where the implant posts join with the bone tissue around them, effectively allowing them to become part of your mouth.
 Osseointegration does not happen overnight; it normally takes three months or more.